 Trusting your feelings can feel counterintuitive when you have OCD

-When someone suffers from OCD, they encounter doubt in almost anything.
+When someone has OCD, they encounter doubt in almost anything.
 They look inward and find more questions than answers.
 The idea of trusting one’s feelings can be terrifying.
 This is the very reason that treatment is often so difficult for OCD: most people who have it already know on the one hand that their symptoms may be illogical or even unreasonable.
 Yet they feel as though their thoughts could pose a real danger or could be true, and they must act based on how they feel in the moment.
 As a specialist in OCD, I can tell you that these are false alarms.
 The feelings do feel very real, yet they do not require a response from you.
 In fact, the more you respond to them, the more anxiety you will experience in the long term.

 The people who struggle the most with not responding to these feelings are those who consider their thoughts or feelings to be taboo.
 These are the thoughts that many consider too difficult to talk about, that have the most difficult feelings attached to them.
 These are the thoughts that try to convince someone that they must be a monster because the thoughts make them feel so strongly like they are.